-If you or someone you love is going to be or is in the hospital, is having a major health concern, or is entering hospice care, please contact Father Frazier through the office, so that he may visit and administer the sacrament of the anointing of the sick.
+If you or someone you love is going to be or is in the hospital, is having a major health concern, or is entering hospice care, please contact the Parish Office to arrange for a visit and for the sacrament of Anointing of the Sick.

 The anointing is for anyone who is sick in any way: mind, soul, or body.

 We encourage you to reach out for this care.
-Father wants to pray with you if you feel you are in need of this special anointing of the sick.
-You can reach Caitlin in the office at 301.663.0907 or firstname.lastname@example.org
+We want to pray with you if you feel you are in need of this special Anointing of the Sick.
+Call our office at 301.663.0907 or send an email to our Parish Office.

-The Rite of Anointing tells us there is no need to wait until a person is at the point of death to receive the Sacrament.
+The Rite of Anointing tells us there is no need to wait until a person is at the point of death to receive the sacrament.
 A careful judgment about the serious nature of the illness is sufficient.
-The Sacrament may be repeated if the sick person recovers after the anointing but becomes ill once again, or if, during the same illness, the person’s condition becomes more serious.
-A person should be anointed before surgery when a dangerous illness is the reason for the intervention (cf. Rite of Anointing, Introduction, nos.
+The sacrament may be repeated if the sick person recovers after the anointing but becomes ill once again, or if, during the same illness, the person’s condition becomes more serious.
+A person should be anointed before surgery when a dangerous illness is a reason for the intervention (cf. Rite of Anointing, Introduction, nos.
 8-10).
 Learn more: Anointing of the Sick.